cabo/senml-more-units/draft-bormann-senml-more-units.md

   purpose of giving storage capacity and related quantities.
 While the name octet is associated with the symbol o, this is in wide use only in French-speaking countries.
-Globally more wide-spread is the symbol B for byte, even though B is already taken for bel.
+Globally more wide-spread is the symbol B for byte, even though B is already taken in SI for bel.
-  {{-senml}} therefore registers dB as the unit for logarithmic relative power, leaving B free for the usage proposed here.
+  {{-senml}} therefore registers dB as the SenML unit for logarithmic relative power, leaving B free for the usage proposed here.
 While this is potentially confusing, the situation is widely understood in engineering circles and is unlikely to cause actual problems.